belongtothenight/ACN_Code/hw5_c_trace_analyze/readme.md

 ## Parse Trace Executable

-Note: All executables can use '-h' or '--help' to show the help/usage message.
+Note: All executables can use `-h` or `--help` to show the help/usage message.

 1. pt_count_packet: Parse the trace file and count the number of packets in given time interval.
 2. pt_quantize_iat: Parse the trace file and calculate the Inter-Arrival Time (IAT) of packets.